Frequently Asked Questions

 ☥) Help what is this weird code that has letters and numbers (ex.
 W11-G1-A2) ?

-That is Gardiner's Sign List Code and is a list of common Egyptian hieroglyphs compiled by Sir Alan Gardiner.
+That is Gardiner's Sign List Code (Check out Here) and is a list of common Egyptian hieroglyphs compiled by Sir Alan Gardiner.
 You can use it for writing out the hieroglyphics with programs such as Jsesh.
-Check out Gardiner's Sign List Code here
+Check out Gardiner's Sign List Code on Wiki here

 ☥) Can you teach me Ancient Egyptian?